sezginidil/scrape_x/README.rst

 Introduction
 ------------
-A python package for scraping Twitter
+A python package for scraping X

 User Guide
 ----------